In 2014, the team at SCC asked us: “Why are we still spending on print?!?”

-Our relationship with SCC evolved as the marketing team grew and internal roles changed.
-At the start of 2016, Imran Gill, the new marketing and communications manager asked us to spend a year working with him to redesign the SCC website.
+At the start of 2016, Imran Gill, the current marketing and communications manager asked us to spend a year working with him to redesign the SCC website.
 The site wasn’t even two years old at that point, but the site structure and functionality were not helping the conference centre achieve its business goals.

-To provide easy access to the information event planners need to make decisions about booking events, and to have an easy-to-update events calendar with multiple category options so different event attendees could quickly find what they were looking for (especially important on their mobile devices).
+To provide easy access to the information event planners need to make decisions about booking events, and to have an easy-to-update events calendar with multiple category options so different event attendees could quickly find what they were looking for (naturally, this is especially important on their mobile devices).

 Imran came to us with his hand drawn vision for rearranging the pages of the existing website to make more sense for SCC’s audience.
 We used his vision to develop a site blueprint to determine the visual elements, information hierarchy, and calls to action that each page on the new site would require.

 Initial wireframes that visually reflected what was defined by the site blueprint were designed next.
 Together with the SCC team, we revised the wireframes to incorporate best UX practices into identified customer paths, and also addressed specific requests from SCC.
 These requests included: drop-down menus for the top navigation, having galleries of images for all secondary pages of the Planning An Event section, and including social share links that popped out on scroll.

 The Events Calendar and Events pages are very important for SCC’s audience, and we dedicated a lot of time to determining the best way to layout this area of the site.
 We were committed to avoiding the terrible “click-the-date-on-the-calendar” option of listing events, so we chose to style the Events Calendar similar to the Blog section of the site.
 We used a grid of images to draw attention to each event and made sure the events could also be sorted by both category and date.
 This flexibility was imperative because of the large variety of attendee types that SCC caters to.